WLAN-Pi/wlanpi-documentation/docs/getting_started_buy_kit.md

-Title: How to get started with the WLANPi
+Title: How to get started with the WLAN Pi
 Authors: Nigel Bowden

-# Getting Started with the WLANPi
+# Getting Started with the WLAN Pi

 ## Buying a Kit
 If you'd like to buy a pre-built kit, check out our [suppliers page][Suppliers].
 We'll keep this updated with kit buying options.